 Unfortunately, at least some TJC surveyors are not clear about the requirements.
 For that reason, healthcare technology management professionals need to have a good understanding of what the rules require and how to comply with them in a cost-effective manner.

 Developing a power strip policy is an essential component for compliance.
-The sample policy to the right provides a basic outline, but here are a few things to keep in mind as you develop your own policy:
+The sample policy below provides a basic outline, but here are a few things to keep in mind as you develop your own policy:

 - Scope.
 CMS and TJC are silent on the use of power strips outside of patient care rooms.
 However, you should still use good quality power strips appropriate for each location and take damaged power strips out of service.
 This is a good task to add to your environmental tours (hazard surveillance rounds).